Solutions

 SSO for people, services, and AI agents

-We implement Keycloak and compatible IAM setups based on OIDC/OAuth2/SAML: a separate auth server, realm/client models, roles, groups, MFA, federation with AD/LDAP, and service accounts.
-For AI agents, we design SSO separately: the agent gets an identity, scope, short-lived token, and audit trail instead of a shared technical user with unlimited rights.
+We deploy Keycloak and compatible IAM setups on OIDC/OAuth2/SAML: a dedicated auth server, realm/client models, roles, groups, MFA, federation with AD/LDAP and service accounts.
+For AI agents we design SSO separately: the agent gets an identity, scope, short-lived token and audit trail - not a shared technical user with unlimited rights.

 Local LLM Infrastructure